wid0gast/ML-Resources/abc.md

  3. Python Machine Learning (3e) : The author (Sebastian Raschka) has won several awards for this book including one from ACM.
 It introduces you to ML using scikit-learn and moves on to using TensorFlow for deep learning.
 The book has been getting regular updates since it's first release in 2016 and so it should stay relevant for quite a while.

 There are several books for CV, NLP and RL.
 But in my opinion it's best to go through the courses that I've mentioned above for these areas when you're starting out.
 I'll refrain from recommending anything in this article that I myself wouldn't do.

-In the next article, I'll talk a lot about setting up your computer or server for ML or DL.
-It will mostly be a compilation from different sources on the internet since a lot of people on the internet have already gone through the trouble of writing about it.